udexon/EMYL/README.md

 Is it possible to ___Earn Money as You Learn___?

+How is it possible to make as much money as a _Facebook programmer_ or a _Bitcoin developer_？

 1. Or is this just another money game scam?

 EMYL is a CLOUDLESS free software / open source project: